oliver-butterley/formalisation/site/info.md

 | 15:30-16:30 | **Colloquium 1** | ☕ 💻            | ☕ 💻            |
 | 16:30-17:30 | ☕ 🍷            | workshop         | workshop         |

+The colloquium talks will be help in Aula dal Passo and the workshop session in Aula 26.

 ::: details Session topics (tap to view)

 |     | session             | speaker  | topics                                                                       |